Uyghurs in Canada

 - Cultural genocide: An estimated 3 million Uyghurs are currently in Chinese concentration camps according to new investigative reports.

-- Horror stories of kidnapping, torture, rape, separation from their families, being forced to break food laws, destruction of their mosques and more by Chinese authorities made headlines in Western media.
+- Horror stories of kidnapping, torture, rape, separation from their families, being forced to break dietary laws, destruction of their mosques and more by Chinese authorities made headlines in Western media.

 - The CCP (Chinese Communist Party) is even persecuting them in foreign countries.